 Google offers three bidding strategies for video advertisers: PPV, PPC, or CVR budget options.

 4. Google Shopping Ads

 Google Shopping Ads display eCommerce products as search results.
 Google will display your Shoppable product listings in response to keyword searches.

-You can also emphasize products at your store’s physical location with local inventory ads.
+Local inventory ads can also emphasize products at your store's physical location.

 5. Google App Campaigns